thoughtspot/thoughtspot.github.io/_appliance/hardware/parameters-cluster-create.md

 ### Parameters of ThoughtSpot Installer

-**Cluster Name** Name your cluster, using only letters and numbers.
-Instead of spaces, use dashes.
-For example, thoughtspot-cluster.
+**Cluster Name** Name your cluster based on the ThoughtSpot naming convention, in the form *company-clustertype-location-clusternumber*.
+For example, *ThoughtSpot-prod-Sunnyvale-12*.

-**Cluster ID** Enter the ID of your cluster, in the form yymmX0000, where yymm refers to the year and month you are setting up the cluster, X serves as a separator, and 0000 is the number of your cluster, as in 0001 and 0002.
-For example, 1909X0001.
+**Cluster ID** Enter the ID of your cluster that [ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) provided for you.
+Open a ticket with ThoughtSpot Support if you do not have an ID.

 **Host IPs**	Enter the IP addresses of all cluster hosts, in the form 000.000.000.000.
 For example, 192.168.7.70.
 Use spaces instead of commas to separate multiple IP addresses.